puppetlabs/puppet-specifications/language/names.md

 All Parameters and Variables are by default public and are visible to all other scopes.
 Parameters and Variables declared private are visible only to C.

-NOTE: Support for private variables is not yet implemented.

 ### User Defined Resource Scope

 A user defined resource type (just like plugin defined resource types) may be instantiated multiple times provided instances are given unique identifiers.

-Parameters and Variables in a user defined resource type are always private - they are not visible to any region outside of the resource type body.
+Variables (other than those referring to the resource parameters) in a user defined resource type are always private - they are not visible to any region outside of the resource type body.

-TODO: Is this true; since it is possible to refer to the parameters of resource via Resource[Type, title][param_name] - does that work for user defined resources as well? (yes it does work) - rephrase, variables are private, parameters are not.
+A resource's parameters can not be externally referenced via variables, but can be obtained via an access expression:

+    Resource[Type, title][param_name]

+The result of such an operation is evaluation order dependent; the resource must have been created, evaluated, and the parameter must have been given a value.

 Determining the meaning of a name
 ---
-by context
+### In General

+A Qualified Name in general is a Bare Word that evaluates to a String.

+    hello     ==  'hello'
+    abc::xyz  ==  'abc::xyz'
+    ::xyz     ==  '::xyz'

+### Function Name

+A Qualified Name is a reference to a function when:

+* it appears where an expression is accepted and:
+  * it is followed by arguments in parentheses e.g. `abc()`
+  * it is the RHS in a dot binary expression e.g. `$a.abc`
+* it appears in the top level body of a Program, conditional construct, define, or class, and:
+  * the name is one of the built in statement type functions, and
+  * is followed by one or a comma separated list of argument expressions (this is known as an un-parenthesized function call).

+**TODO:** Reference to where the list of statement like functions are

+### Resource Type

+A Qualified Name is a reference to a Resource Type (plugin or definition expression) when it appears as the type name in a Resource Expression. e.g. the name `file` in this example:

+    file { title: }

+### Name

+A Qualified Name is a name in Class-, and Define-expressions.
+It is not a name in a Node expression, there the name parts can be composed with interleaved dots, and with numbers to form a string.

+A Qualified Name is a reference to the parent class when used after `inherits` in a class definition.

 Access Control
 ---
-NOTE: Access Control is not fully specified and has not yet been implemented.
+**NOTE: Access Control is not fully specified and has not yet been implemented.**

 Access control in the Puppet Programming Language consists of the keyword `private` applied to: